 |Citizenship:||Philippines(36), Jamaica(17), Canada(16), Spain(12), Guyana(6), China(5), India(5), Dominican Republic(3), South Korea(3), Trinidad And Tobago(3)|

 |College:||The City University Of New York(18); Touro College(16); New York University(10); University Of The Visayas,Philippines(4); Columbia University(4); College Of Mount Saint Vincent(3); Medaille College(3); The University Of The West Indies,Jamaica(2); De La Salle University,Philippines(2); Philippine Normal University,Philippines(2)|

-Note: Before New York City Department of Education can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
-Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by New York City Department of Education.
-The data only indicates the number of applications filed by New York City Department of Education.
-It does not mean that New York City Department of Education actually got the visa and hired the workers.
+Note: Before New York City Department Of Education can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
+Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by New York City Department Of Education.
+The data only indicates the number of applications filed by New York City Department Of Education.
+It does not mean that New York City Department Of Education actually got the visa and hired the workers.